-If you or your family member become disabled within 60 days of COBRA coverage, you can request an extension of an additional 11 months beyond the 18.
-If you’re a family member of an employee under the health plan and you lose coverage due to divorce, legal separation, death or you cease to be a dependent child, you can inform EMU and choose continuation for up to 36 months.
+If a dependent loses coverage due to a divorce, legal separation, death or you cease to be a dependent child, you can choose continuation of coverage for up to 36 months.

-- You become covered under a new group plan and if that coverage contains no pre-existing condition limitation
+- If you become covered under a new group plan